robertthegreat43/robertthegreat43.github.io/README.md

 requirement LLD Scalable Codde Automated testing maintenance Resource Planning Requirements
 Reviews
-Approved  Version control  Feedback
+Approved  Version control  Feedback</p>

-Stage 1 Planning:
+<p>Stage 1 Planning:
 Requirement analysis is preformed by developers of the entiy The data from this report is used to perform the basic report.
 Stage 2:
 Defining a requirements this is where the software is customized for the user and gets approval by market analysis, and SRS.
-This is a sort of document that specifies all those things that need to be defined during the whole project.
+This is a sort of document that specifies all those things that need to be defined during the whole project.</p>
-Stage 3: Designing Architecture:
+<p>Stage 3: Designing Architecture:
 SRS this a  reference for coders to look up and readily make the system for the software.
 The requirements are already defined this made by the design document DDS.
 Stage 4:
 Developing the product, At this stage the fundamental development of the product starts for this, developers use a specific programming code as per the design.
-Conventional tools are also putt through this.
+Conventional tools are also putt through this.</p>
-Stage 5
+<p>Stage 5
 After this stage the development of the products is made testing of the product is necessary To ensure its smooth execution.
-A well- written document acts as a tools, it provides infromations and training.
+A well- written document acts as a tools, it provides infromations and training.</p>

-Stage 6:
+<p>Stage 6:
-After all of the above steps are done and testing is ensured that the product is a reliable and fit to be deployed, it is the giving to the user for the feed back and analysis.
+After all of the above steps are done and testing is ensured that the product is a reliable and fit to be deployed, it is the giving to the user for the feed back and analysis.</p>

-Software assurance policies and procedures
+<h8>Software assurance policies and procedures</h8>
-SDLC is policy that is ensures  your software goes through testing and is built as secure as it can be.
+<p>SDLC is policy that is ensures  your software goes through testing and is built as secure as it can be.
 Scrum, agile, sprints are some of the models.